If you can, spend at least one day in Page to see some of the most unique natural wonders in the entire state of Arizona.

 - Upper Antelope Canyon is the most visited of two of them.
 Moreover, there is no age restriction.
 Everybody from infants to adults and seniors can safely add this place to their Page itinerary.
 Lower Antelope Canyon is open only for people of six years of age and older.

 - You have to take a tour.
 Only guided tours are allowed inside the canyons.
 A tour usually lasts one hour and a half.

 With the young kids, we could visit only Upper Antelope Canyon.
 Our tour was schedule for 10:00 a.m.
 At this time, George, our guide drove us about three miles to the entrance to the canyon.
-From there the journey continued on foot with George guiding and narrating our little adventure from the start to the end.
+From here the journey continued on foot through the canyon and back to where we had started from.

 When we finally got off the shuttle, a well-trodden trail led us the famous site near Page.
 Often bright colors on Instagram pictures don’t represent the actual shades of nature.
-So I was ready for slightly less impressive images of Horseshoe Bend compared to the pictures I saw online.
+So I was ready for slightly less impressive images of Horseshoe Bend compared those I’d seen online.

-Yet even this gloomy day in Page made me realize how mistaken I was.
-The place was absolutely incredible.
-Yellowish rocks, massive cliffs, and blue green waters of the Colorado River make Horseshoe Bend one of the must-visit destinations in the state of Arizona.
+Yet even on a gloomy day in Page, the site was absolutely incredible.
+Yellowish rocks, massive cliffs, and blue green waters of the Colorado River… After seeing it once, I know with certainty why it’s considered one of the must-visit destinations in Arizona.

 Quick Stop at Lake Powell

 After such a beautiful day in Page, we were running out of time.
-A long ride to Sedona still awaited us.
+A long ride to Sedona awaited us.
 With limited time on our hands, we made a quick stop at Lake Powell.
 Unfortunately, we couldn’t rent a boat or kayak and explore it deeper.
-Nevertheless, even a leisurely walk near the lake was enough to enjoy its magnificence and beauty.
+Nevertheless, even a leisurely walk along its shore was enough to appreciate its magnificence and beauty.